MiguelMadero/geddy-coffee-templates/README.md

 ## Trying Coffee Tempaltes

 geddy-*-templates are only working in geddy's **[switchable-template-support branch](https://github.com/mde/geddy/tree/switachable-template-support)**.
-Get the code from there and run `make && sudo make install`.
-Keep in mind this will replace your current geddy version, to uninstall you will have to `sudo make uninstall && npm install geddy -g && npm update -g`.
+Get the code from there and simply replace `geddy` for `node /path/to/geddy/bin/cli.js` in all the commands or install from this branch by running `make && sudo make install`.
+Keep in mind this will replace your current geddy version.
+To uninstall it and go back to NPM's version run `sudo make uninstall && npm install geddy -g && npm update -g`.

  Once you have geddy installed try any of the following options.

 At the moment only generating a base application is supported (`app` command).
 Scaffold, model, or other commands supported by the [cli](http://geddyjs.org/documentation#CLI) are still not supported by geddy-coffee-templates.